NodeBE4/opinion/_posts/2022-01-31-theoryofdoom.md

 It's incredible how the meaning of words has deteriorated over the course of the pandemic.
 And not just in relation to things the government is up to.
 But for everything.

+----- __64.5__ -----2022-02-03 14:02:04+08:00:

+> I realise you are a moderator of this subreddit with a strong opinion

+My opinions don't matter.
+What matters is what the evidence says or does not say, and what constitutes evidence in the first instance.
+So if I say something you think is wrong and you have evidence to prove it, go for it.
+But a CNN article talking about something Sanjay Gupta heard from someone else isn't evidence.
+Nor are tweets or other declarative statements that misrepresent data sets.
+Nor are statements by bureaucrats in positions of power that are backed by nothing.

+That's all just about as worthless as some random Redditor making claims about widely available pharmaceutical products and their applications in veterinary medicine.

+> on how to approach the mitigation of the pandemic that that differs from mine, so I will tread carefully as I do not want to be banned from this subreddit.

+You don't have to tread carefully.
+Just follow the rules, which provide a pretty wide latitude for people to do all kinds of things.
+Don't take this the wrong way, but I'm just not all that invested in what you think about any of this, on a personal level.
+I know some mods on some subs are, but I just don't care.
+As long as you're not going totally off the reservation, we allow it even if some claims people make --- including in this thread --- are hopelessly misguided.
+Not implying you or any other person may fall into that category, however.
+It's just how these things go.

+It also *really* takes a lot to be banned.
+Like you have to do something egregious, repeatedly and continuously despite prior moderator warnings.
+There are exceptions we might handle on a case by case basis, but if you make any effort whatsoever to deal in good faith with facts you're almost certainly not going to be banned by anyone here.

+> I read the Newsweek article you posted and I feel like it doesn't entirely mean that they are proposing that everyone wear masks indoors forever,

+The rule is forever.
+The particularities of its application may change over time.
+So it's giving some bureaucrat in government the right to exercise control for an indefinite period of time, varying according to that person's subjective judgment of what the need is.
+This is a bad idea.
+Imagine letting the DMV regulate the conditions under which you could access your fridge.

+> but it was more of a discussion of how emergency orders work how they should be managed in a longer term situation

+There are three levels to this sort of thing.
+Oregon's proposals fail all three.
+The first level is whether the things they're proposing to do actually and demonstrably work.
+Oregon has none of that.
+The second level is whether, even if they work, it's a good idea to do.
+Success at the first level doesn't require anything for the second level, but failure at the first level is fatal to the second.
+Because only a fool would continue to do something that empirically fails to do what you set out to do, in the first instance.
+The third level is whether there's any ongoing need giving rise to the proposal in the first place.
+Oregon has no way to predict that either, but they're off creating rules and regulations anyway.

 ### 65: [New Mexico asks National Guard to work as substitute teachers to keep classrooms open.](https://old.reddit.com/r/CoronavirusIllinois/comments/siz62r/new_mexico_asks_national_guard_to_work_as/), submitted on 2022-02-03 04:36:01+08:00.

 ----- __65.1__ -----2022-02-03 12:27:54+08:00: